-FORENSIC SCIENCE

-Open to Grades: 9-12 Credit(s): 1 Course Number: 4047
+FORENSIC SCIENCE Open to Grades: 10-12 Credit(s): 1 Course Number: 4047 Prerequisites: Biology Notes: This course will count towarequirements ards elective

-Prerequisites: None Notes: None

 Forensics is a one-credit science elective for students interested in a career in science.
 Various "crimes" will be examined to determine their causes.
 Different laboratory techniques will be employed to solve the "crimes."
 Students may be required to participate in dissection lab experiments.